-The catalog for the State University of New York at Cortland is published by the Division of Institutional Advancement.
-This edition covers undergraduate programs for the 2023-24 academic year.
-Information in it is accurate as of June 2023.
+The catalog for the State University of New York at Cortland is published by the Vice Provost for Academic Affairs and Institutional Effectiveness office.
+This edition covers undergraduate programs for the 2024-25 academic year.
+Information in it is accurate as of June 2024.
 Circumstances may require that a given course be withdrawn or that alternate offerings be made.
 Names of instructors for courses and days and times of class sessions are given in the course schedule available to students prior to the official registration period.

 Applicants are reminded that the State University of New York at Cortland is subject to the policies promulgated by the Board of Trustees of the State University of New York.
 Fees and charges are set forth in accordance with such policies and may well change in response to alterations in policy or actions of the New York State Legislature during the period covered by this publication.
 SUNY Cortland reserves the right to change its policies without notice.